'No blindsiding,' Hochul vows, as she takes New York's helm

 In the coming weeks, she is expected to make decisions about whether to mandate masks for children returning to school — something she's already said she favors.

 She will be under pressure to get federal rent relief money into the hands of tenants.
 Little of the $2 billion set aside by the federal government to help New Yorkers pay off rent debt has been distributed, to date, in the state.
-Thousands face the possibility of eviction if the state allows protections to expire.
+Thousands face the possibility of eviction if the state allows protections to expire next week, at a time when a Supreme Court ruling has called into question the legal underpinnings of a state law shielding tenants.

 “The money’s there.
 These people are not eligible for other forms of assistance and they’re hurting and they're part of the New York family," Hochul said.